aambrioso1/Natural_Language_Understanding/README.md

 A repository of notes and information related to Natural Language Understanding.
 My intention is to focus on large language models and their emerging ability learn from explanations (few-shot prompting).

-Here is a set up papers that cover this area:
+Here is a set of papers that cover this area:

 https://www.gwern.net/docs/ai/gpt/inner-monologue/index